noahlevin/Serious-People/seo/content/pillars/stay-or-go-framework.md

 lede: You're not lazy.
 You're not ungrateful.
 You're facing a decision that will shape the next chapter of your career—and you deserve a clear way to think about it.
 ---

+**Not sure where you stand?** [Take the Stay-or-Go Calculator](/tools/stay-or-go-calculator) — a 2-minute quiz that scores your situation and gives you a personalized recommendation.

 ## The Problem With How We Usually Make This Decision

 Most people spend months or years stuck in a loop: some days convinced they should leave, other days talking themselves into staying.
 They poll friends, read job listings at 2 AM, and oscillate between panic and paralysis.